elesiuta/backupy/README.md

        backupy <source> --load [--norun]
        backupy -h | --help

-BackuPy: A simple backup program in python with an emphasis on transparent behaviour
+BackuPy: A simple backup program in python with an emphasis on data integrity and transparent behaviour

 positional arguments:
   source       Path of source